 In today’s digital world, it is just too weird that someone does not have a social media account.
 Your potential employers want to be sure that you know how to use technology today and do it effectively.
 Thus, if you are looking for a job, you can’t be completely tech-free.

 What makes you stand out from the crowd in the modern world of job search?
 Problem-solving or administrative skills?
 That is not the correct answer.

 The truth is, for many employers, your work experience and skills will be very important, but your good online presence is even more crucial.
-For some professionals, social media could mean networking that will boost their career.
+For some professionals, social media could mean networking that will boost their careers.

 For others, it could mean the end of it.
-Many people are doing a personal SWOT analysis to plan their career while forgetting to take some time to improve their social media profiles.
-In fact, a lot of people have had their job hiring chances hurt by what they posted, shared or tweeted.
+Many people are doing a personal SWOT analysis to plan their careers while forgetting to take some time to improve their social media profiles.
+In fact, a lot of people have had their job hiring chances hurt by what they posted, shared, or tweeted.
 Thus, if you don’t want to be a part of the latter group, then you need to know how exactly social media affect the hiring process.

 They also mention that your potential employer will not only check your profile on LinkedIn but also on Facebook, Twitter, and Google+.
 Basically, on every social media that exists.
 So, be prepared!
 It is important to have the same information about yourself on all your profiles.
 The story you tell on each platform should look the same.
 And make sure you are active on all the above-mentioned platforms as it might help you get an interview.